amitkumar0000/android-jobschedular/README.md

         JobScheduler jobScheduler = (JobScheduler) getSystemService(Context.JOB_SCHEDULER_SERVICE);
         jobScheduler.schedule(jobBuilder.build());

-  FOR API LEVEL less than 21
+  FOR API LEVEL less than 21 .
+  Use Firebase JobDispatcher

-    If you do not have com.google.android.gms:play-services-gcm in your dependency, add this: compile 'com.firebase:firebase-jobdispatcher:0.6.0'  (internally usinh this GCMNetworkManager)
+    If you do not have com.google.android.gms:play-services-gcm in your dependency, add this: compile 'com.firebase:firebase-jobdispatcher:0.6.0'  (internally using this GCMNetworkManager)
     otherwise,
         compile 'com.firebase:firebase-jobdispatcher-with-gcm-dep:0.6.0' . (internally this will use AlarmManager)